 - Dust the sour cream topping with cinnamon sugar and bake in the oven (180 deg) for around 20 mins.
 Allowing time for the sour cream to set.

-- Place the slice on a cooling rack.
+- Place the Granny Smith Apple Slice on a cooling rack.

 - Serve warm or cool with a dollop of cream or ice-cream or simply enjoy on its own.

-This little slice is sure to warm your heart and soul, just like Gran did!
+This little Granny Smith Apple Slice is sure to warm your heart and soul, just like Gran did!